Wednesday 16 October 2019

 Pedagogic, economic and cultural trends currently shaping UK university design

-Presented by Ian Goodfellow, Partner, Penoyre & Prasad
+Ian Goodfellow, Partner, Penoyre & Prasad

 Ian Goodfellow is a partner at the architectural practice Penoyre & Prasad and deputy chair of the UK charity Higher Education Design Quality Forum, which promotes high-quality design in university campuses and buildings.
 Ian will give an overview of how changes in pedagogy and wider economic and cultural trends are currently shaping UK university design, and the research being undertaken by the Higher Education Design Quality Forum to assist universities and designers to respond to these changes.